 Direct v/s Regular Mutual Funds

 Direct and Regular plans are just the two options of the same mutual fund scheme, run by the same fund manager who invests in the same stocks and bonds.
-The only difference between the two is that in case of a regular plan your AMC or mutual fund house pays a commission to your broker as distribution expense, whereas in case of a direct plan, no such commission is paid.
+The only difference between the two is that in case of a regular plan your AMC (Asset Management Company) or mutual fund house pays a commission to your broker as distribution expense, whereas in case of a direct plan, no such commission is paid.
 Instead, in case of direct plans the commission is added to your investment balance, thereby reducing the expense ratio of your mutual fund scheme and increasing your return over the long-term.
 You can read more about direct and regular mutual funds here.

 Lump Sum or SIP: Which is a Better Mode of Mutual Fund Investment?